If you’ve been exposed to a pesticide and feel ill, contact your doctor or clinic first. You can also call Poison Help at 1-800-222-1222.

 NMDA’s authority covers the use of pesticides.
 We cannot enforce warranties or other promises made by an applicator; force an applicator to pay damages, refund your money, or make repairs or other compensations; take an action against a company for bad business practices; or similar resolutions.

 Once a complaint is determined to lie within NMDA’s jurisdiction an investigator will be assigned to the case.
-Our investigators are certified and carry credentials issued by the US EPA.
 The investigator will contact you to schedule a meeting, usually at the site of the complaint, and collect more information and evidence.
-He may collect samples, including photographs, documents, swab samples from treated or exposed surfaces, etc. He will visit the other parties as well and collect statements and other information from multiple sources as appropriate.
-His report will be forwarded to the Enforcement Program Manager for evaluation and a decision on enforcement action.
+They may collect samples, including photographs, documents, swab samples from treated or exposed surfaces, etc. They will visit the other parties as well and collect statements and other information from multiple sources as appropriate.
+Their report will be forwarded to the Enforcement Program Manager for evaluation and a decision on enforcement action.

 NMDA will pursue enforcement action against proven violators.
 Under the Pesticide Control Act NMDA has authority to take actions that include warnings, license revocations or suspensions, or filing a criminal complaint.
 NMDA may also refer cases to other agencies who may have jurisdiction, including the Environmental Protection Agency, the United States Department of Agriculture, or the New Mexico Environment Department.